RSGallery2/RSGallery2_Project/Documentation/RSGallery2_documentation_J3.x.md

 Version 2019.01.27

-This is just a collection of all written documentation for RSGallery2 web page.
-We are sorry for the ugly style.
+This is just a collection of all written documentation<br>
+for RSGallery2 web page.
+We are sorry for the ugly style. <br>
-We hope that at least you have it all in one document and you don't have to scan through all online documents to find what you need.
+We hope that at least you have it all in one document <br>
+and you don't have to scan through all online documents <br>
+to find what you need.<br>

-Sorry also for the fact that some bits and pieces are missing or on opposite that there are some not cleaned up parts to be found.
+Sorry also for the fact that some bits and pieces are <br>
+missing or on opposite that there are some not cleaned <br>
+up parts to be found.<br>

-This is a work in progress and sometimes we have to decide to not publish or publish being incomplete and ugly
+This is a work in progress and sometimes we have to decide<br>
+to not publish or publish being incomplete and ugly<br>
 We are more likely to publish than to be styled and polished

-On the other side we are grateful for every hand which improves this documentation.
+On the other side we are grateful for every hand which <br>
+improves this documentation.
 Join us

 ## Table of Contents

 1. **[Get started](http://www.rsgallery2.org/index.php/documentation/get-started-documentation/ "GetStarted")**<br>
    1. [Installation](http://www.rsgallery2.org/index.php?option=com_content&view=article&id=31&catid=13 "GetStarted -> 01.Installation")<br>